DanIatisin/LoginPageXAMPP/README.md

 # Projects
-In this repository i will place my projects
+In this repositry you will find a login/register page made in html and css with php and db by using XAMPP.